austinsonger/CSJ/recon-ng.md

 ### Using recon-ng

-> We are going to use one of recon-ng commands that don't require a api.
+> We are going to use one of recon-ng commands that don't require a api key.